Electrical Systems for Healthcare Facilities

 - Lounges

-The EES is divided into three branches based on the differing categories noted above.
-Think of the Life Safety Branch as the power that keeps people alive; the Critical Branch powers items essential for patient care; and the Equipment Branch as the power that helps keep the facility running.
-These three branches must be kept separate from the normal power and from each other, so a healthcare facility must have additional panelboards and switchboards to distribute the power.
-Except for very small facilities, each branch of the EES requires at least one transfer switch.
-Table 1 (see download button on the bottom of this page) shows how these branch circuits need to be separated.
+The EES is divided into three branches based on the abovementioned categories—life safety, critical, and equipment.
+Think of the life safety branch as the power that keeps people alive; the critical branch powers items essential for patient care; and the equipment branch as the power that helps keep the facility running.
+These three branches must be kept separate from the normal power and each other, so a healthcare facility must have additional panelboards and switchboards to distribute the power.
+Except for very small facilities, each branch of the EES requires at least one automatic transfer switch.
+The Branch Comparison Table shows how these branch circuits need to be separated.

 Any healthcare facility with Category 1 spaces needs to have a Type 1 EES consisting of all three branches (Life Safety, Critical, and Equipment).
 A healthcare facility with only Category 2 or lower spaces, such as nursing homes or limited care facilities, would have a Type 2 EES that only needs two branches (Life Safety and Equipment).